senithde-07/PUSL3190-Computing-Project/README.md

 # PUSL3190-Computing-Project
-An AI-based &amp; Computer vision system to detect, monitor, and remediate coconut trees damaged by the Coconut Beetle
+An AI-Based and Computer Vision System to Identify, Monitor and Remediate Coconut Beetle Species Damaging Coconut Plants